heyyyjiaming/DSS5104-MolecularPropertiesGNN/README.md

 * D-MPNN
 * RNN
 <br>
-**In this project, we also explored enhanced versions of the base model to further improve its discriminative capability beyond just AUC performance.**
+<b>In this project, we also explored enhanced versions of the base model to further improve its discriminative capability beyond just AUC performance.

 ## Summary